Tuatha de Danann | Who Were They Really?

-There is a lovely line (which I have mentioned on this blog before) which illustrates perfectly the bewilderment felt towards these conquerors;
+There is a lovely line which illustrates perfectly the bewilderment felt towards these beautiful, magical conquerors:

 A later version of the story relegates the flying ships to mere sailing ships.
 The dark clouds became towering columns of smoke as the ships were set alight, a warning to observers that the Danann were here to stay.